open-education-hub/operating-systems/content/chapters/compute/lab/content/processes-threads-apache2.md

 Use `strace` to discover the server document root.
 The document root is the path in the filesystem from where `httpd` serves all the files requested by the clients.

-First you will have to stop the running container using `make stop`, then restart it with `make run-privileged`.
+First, you will have to stop the running container using `make stop`, then restart it with `make run-privileged`.

 Then you will use `strace` inside the container to attach to the worker processes (use the `-p` option for this).
 You will also have to use the `-f` flag with `strace`, so that it will follow all the threads inside the processes.